Professional Recording + Mixing Services

 With BRR, I aim to deliver high quality recordings with bags of character, at a reasonable price point.
-I specialise in indie, alternative & punk, with a hint of electronic, though I have even been known to record choirs, big bands and African pop.
+I specialise in indie, alternative & punk, with a hint of electronic, though I have been known to record choirs, big bands and world music.

 I am currently recording out of The Crows' Nest Studios, which is based in the Hackney studio complex Netil House.
-The studio is run by producer and drummer Olly Betts.
-It is equipped with a variety of vintage amplifiers from the likes of Fender and Vox, Premier drums, Paiste cymbals, Drawmer valve preamps and is centred around a Soundtracs PC MIDI 16 channel mixing console and Universal Audio Apollo converters with Yamaha and Focal monitoring.
+The Crows' Nest is equipped with a variety of vintage amplifiers from the likes of Fender, Vox and WEM, Premier drums, Paiste cymbals, Drawmer and Neve preamps, and is centred around a Soundtracs PC MIDI 16 channel mixing console and Universal Audio Apollo converters with Yamaha and Focal monitoring.
 The studio also has a superb collection of both vintage and modern microphones from the likes of ElectroVoice, Beyerdynamic, Reslo, ADK, Sennheiser, Shure and Cascade to name a few.
 See the equipment page for more information on this unhealthy obsession.

-If you're on a tighter budget, or want to record in an interesting space (church, coach house, your front room...?), I also offer a location recording service.
-My portable setup is based around an Audient iD14 interface and a 500 series rack filled with CAPI and Ocean Audio preamps.
-The recorded material is then mixed using analogue outboard in combination with high quality plugins from software developers UAD, Slate and Waves, amongst others.
+If you're on a tighter budget, or want to record in an interesting space (church, your front room, grain silo...?), I also offer a location recording service.
+My portable setup is based around a MacBook Pro, Audient iD22 interface, Focusrite Octopre and a 500 series rack filled with CAPI and Ocean Audio preamps.
+The recorded material is then mixed back at the studio using analogue outboard in combination with high quality plugins from software developers UAD, Slate and Waves, amongst others.

 If you would like to work together please do send me a message through the contact page, various social media outlets or e-mail, and include details of what you would like to achieve with your project.
 Typical rates can be found here.